Date

 Note: Free tickets are available for the economically-distressed.

-Join the Poets’ Playground Collective for a workshop exploring how we find solace, inspiration, and refuge in poetic lineage.
-Listen to the works of revolutionary poets and use their words to write poems of your own with the option to share at the end.
+Join the Poets’ Playground Collective for a cento workshop exploring how we find solace, inspiration, and refuge in poetic lineage.
+Cento is a style of poem that is made up of quotations from other works.
+In this workshop, we’ll listen to the works of revolutionary poets, and use printouts of their pieces to create new poems of our own, with the option to share at the end.

 Featuring a special reading by local award-winning artist, poet, playwright, performer, educator, cultural organizer Dasan Ahanu.